SME Definitions Vary from Country to Country

 Canadian SME Definition

-A micro-business is defined as a business with fewer than five employees.
+In Canada, a micro-business is defined as a business with fewer than five employees.

 In its ongoing research program that collects data on SMEs in Canada, Statistics Canada defines an SME as any business establishment with 0 to 499 employees and less than $50 million in gross revenues.

-European Union (EU) SME Definition
+European Union SME Definition

 |Comparison of the European Union (EU) SME Definitions|

-|Company Category||Staff headcount||Turnover or Balance sheet total|
+|Company Category||Staff Headcount||Turnover or Balance Sheet Total|

 |Medium-sized||< 250||≤ € 50 m||≤ € 43 m|